louismullie/bind-it/README.md

 **About**

-BindIt is a very simple tool to facilitate the creation of Java bindings in Ruby.
+BindIt is a very simple tool that allows to make Ruby bindings to Java packages that work both on JRuby and MRI platforms.
 It provides a simplified interface to load JARs and Java classes, and allows logging of JVM output to a text file.
-It also enhances the Rjb Java proxy with useful functions, such as internal iterators.

 BindIt uses the Ruby-Java-Bridge (Rjb) to access Java objects.
 It runs on Ruby 1.9.2 and 1.9.3.